aristovinceselvanathan/TIPS/src/Assignment8/Readme.md

 ### Steps

-1. Use the same memory profiler tool as in Task 2 (or choose another if you prefG-) to profile the memory usage of the optimized code from Task 3.
+1. Use the same memory profiler tool as in Task 2 (or choose another if you prefer) to profile the memory usage of the optimized code from Task 3.
 2. Document the changes in memory usage before and alter your optimizations.
 Can you explain why these changes occurred based on your understanding of memory management in C#?<br>
 **Expected Outcome**: A comparison of memory usage bef6re and after optimization.
 A clear understanding of how memory profiling tools in VS can help optimize code.